1Peripheral/pyvm/README.md

 ## PYVM : Python virtul environment manager

 ### TODOS
+[] Fix python installation check
-- check if a given env still exsists because sometimes users might delete the env without using the cli so i need to check and sync the data file
+[] Check if a given env still exsists because sometimes users might delete the env without using
+    the cli so i need to check and sync the data file